Harshitjayaswal/HANDY_Matlab/README.md

 2. Use handy_run.m to run the model

-Diffeent scenarios as in the paper can be obtained by inputting different values in the Paper
+Diffrent scenarios as in the paper can be plotted by inputting different values as defined in the Paper